-Before I round up some of the best menswear brands like J.Crew, let’s take a second to pause and acknowledge the (well dressed) elephant in the room:
+Before I round up some of the best menswear brands and stores like J.Crew, let’s take a second to pause and acknowledge the (well dressed) elephant in the room:

 J.Crew is pretty great.

 J.Crew has cultivated a reputation for offering stylish, well constructed staples that are simultaneously modern and classic:

 From high ticket items like their exceptional Ludlow suits, to small accessories like wallets and gloves.

 In short, J.Crew sets a high bar for other retail men’s stores to live up to.

 And unfortunately for those of us who are budget conscious, they charge accordingly.